taktik/icure-backend/README.md

 ### Naming convention in this project

-For controllers, logic and daos:
+For controllers, logic and DAOs:

 |  Action                       |  API Name       | Method and path |
 |-------------------------------|-----------------|-----------------|